vaelgates/arkose/call-specialist.md

 </ul>
 <li>You either have, or have an interest in developing, AI safety knowledge, including:</li>
 <ul>
 	<li>You like learning about AI safety research!
-Ideally, you feel comfortable skimming abstracts of relevant research papers and communicating the main ideas to technical professionals.</li>
+Ideally, you can easily skim abstracts of relevant research papers and communicate the main ideas to technical professionals.</li>
-	<li>You're interested in learning about the AI safety landscape, including its organizations and opportunities.
-As part of this, you feel comfortable communicating with stakeholders to keep up to date.</li>
+	<li>You're interested in learning about the AI safety landscape, including its organizations and opportunities, and pursue means to keep up to date.</li>
 </ul>
 <li>You're comfortable with stakeholder management, and can communicate clearly and appropriately with different groups of experts, verbally and in writing.</li>
 <li>You're conscientious, and can easily keep track of different follow-up tasks amidst various individual calls.</li>